pfelk/pfelk/install/configuration.md

 - [Finished](#finished)

 # Templates
-- This step may be omited, it you installed via [pflek-installer.sh](https://raw.githubusercontent.com/pfelk/pfelk/master/pfelk-installer.sh)
+- This step may be omited, it you installed utilzing the [pflek-installer.sh](https://raw.githubusercontent.com/pfelk/pfelk/master/pfelk-installer.sh) script :page_with_curl:
-### 1. Manual Method
+### :one: Manual Method
 - In your web browser navigate to the pfELK IP address using port 5601 (ex: 192.168.0.1:5601)
 - Click ☰ in the upper left corner
 - Click on _Dev Tools_ located near the bottom under the _Management_ heading
-- Paste the contents of each template file located [here](https://github.com/pfelk/pfelk/tree/master/etc/logstash/conf.d/templates)
+- Paste the contents of each template file located [here](https://github.com/pfelk/pfelk/tree/master/etc/logstash/conf.d/templates) and linked below
   - Component Templates
   - :small_red_triangle: **NOTE** _Component Templates must be installed first and in sequential order (e.g. pfelk-settings, pfelk-mappings-ecs etc...)_
     - [pfelk-settings](https://raw.githubusercontent.com/pfelk/pfelk/master/etc/logstash/conf.d/templates/pfelk-settings) - Install First